 Form SH01 must be submitted to Companies House within one month of the allotment.
 Information about the new member(s) should be provided to Companies House when the next confirmation statement is due – or before this date, if preferred.

-If the company’s articles of association includes a provision on authorised shares capital (a maximum number and value of shares that can be allotted) and this allotment will take the company above this limit, this provision will first need to be amended or removed.
+If the company’s articles of association include a provision on authorised shares capital (a maximum number and value of shares that can be allotted) and this allotment will take the company above this limit, this provision will first need to be amended or removed.

 How many shares can company shareholders take?